Focus on jar of honey, lemon, mug, with sick woman in bed in blurred background

 Sleep

 The reason you’re not going to class is so you can recuperate, and you can’t do that if you don’t sleep.
 Wrap yourself up in your blankets and spend the day resting.
 Remember back in high school how you’d watch daytime television between naps when you had to stay home from school sick?
-Do that now.
+Do that now and hunker down in your dorm.
 And don’t forget to hydrate!
 Drinking water is important in everyday life, but especially when you’re sick.

-• Eat healthy foods—veggies, fruits, proteins—and make sure you get vitamin C (think citrus) and antioxidants (think berries).
+• Eat healthy foods—veggies, fruits, proteins—and make sure you get plenty of vitamin C (think citrus) and antioxidants (think berries).

 • Get six to eight hours of sleep a night.